 Cleavage / conflict management

 Slovakia remains split over the legacies of two authoritarian regimes (fascist and communist).
-The process of reconciliation has been more complicated than in neighboring countries, and it has taken longer to establish institutions able to cope with the country’s totalitarian past.
+The process of reconciliation has been complicated and it has taken longer to establish institutions able to cope with the country’s totalitarian past.

 The Nation’s Memory Institute (ÚPN) was established in 2002; its main responsibility is to provide access to records of the secret police (STB).
 Allegedly, some top figures of the former ruling party HZDS, including Vladimír Mečiar, were collaborators of the STB.
-Allegedly, there have been instances in which the archives were manipulated and utilized against public and political figures, including Ján Budaj (now the minister of environment), one of the leaders of the 1989 anti-communist revolution.
-The ÚPN is responsible for documenting totalitarian regimes in Slovakia and its recent role in fighting right-wing extremism has been positive, although inconsistent, as some leading figures clearly favored a clerical-fascist state.
-During the review period, ÚPN became more active in analyzing the communist regime and this is likely to increase.
+Allegedly, there have been instances in which the archives were manipulated and utilized against public and political figures, including Budaj, one of the leaders of the 1989 anti-communist revolution.
+These suspicions ruined Budaj’s political career in 1990.
+However, he was able to build his own party, and he was elected to parliament and became minister of environment on the OĽaNO party list.
+In summer 2022, a “lost” STB volume on Budaj reappeared.
+It includes a handwritten statement from 1979 stating that Budaj would report on two close friends who were active in the dissident movement.
+Even after 30 years, this case confirms the sensitivity of such allegations.

 Reconciliation

-The Matovič government endorses many of the EC and OECD recommendations and is aware that growth opportunities lie in a more sustainable and higher value-added economy.
-The most visible progress occurred in the field of justice and anti-corruption policies.
-However, Slovakia’s main economic goals, namely reinstating sound public finances by 2024 (including reducing the tax burden for low-income persons, compensating the subsequent tax revenue gap by increasing indirect, property, and environmental taxes) is rather uncertain given the impact of the COVID-19 pandemic on Slovakia’s small and open economy, and the empty state treasury left by the previous governments.
+The government endorses many of the European Commission and OECD recommendations and is aware that growth opportunities lie in a more sustainable and higher value-added economy.
+The most visible progress has been made in the areas of justice and anti-corruption.
+However, Slovakia’s main economic goals, namely reinstating sound public finances by 2024 (including reducing the tax burden for low-income persons and compensating the subsequent tax revenue gap by increasing indirect, property and environmental taxes), are unrealistic given the impact of the COVID-19 pandemic, the recent energy crisis and the war in Ukraine on Slovakia’s small and open economy.

 Effective use of support